TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FileProcessing/Index.rst

 Create a new processor class
 ----------------------------

-The file must implement the :php:`TYPO3\CMS\Core\Resource\Processing\ProcessorInterface` and ist two required methods.
+The file must implement the :php:`\TYPO3\CMS\Core\Resource\Processing\ProcessorInterface` and two required methods.

+:php:`canProcessTask()`
-Function :php:`canProcessTask` will decide whether the given file should be handled at all.
+   Will decide whether the given file should be handled at all.
 The expected return type is boolean.

+:php:`processTask()`
-Function :php:`processTask` will then do whatever needs to be done to process the given file.
+   Will then do whatever needs to be done to process the given file.

 .. _file_processing-register: